harmslab/riboswitch-epistasis/README.md

 # riboswitch-epistasis
-calculations and analysis files for riboswitch ensemble epistasis manuscript
+riboswitches for the win